AK-Homberger/WLAN-Controlled-Heater-Thermostat-for-Tasmota-switch/README.md

 - Can act as WLAN Client or AP (set the AP constant accordingly).
 - Stores status (Auto) and temperature level in EEPROM and reloads after boot.

 In addition to the Wemos D1 mini you need a Tasmota compatible switch to switch the heater on and off.
-See Tasmota (https://tasmota.github.io/docs/) pages to see supported devices (e.g. Sonoff devices with Tasmota firmware).
+See Tasmota (https://tasmota.github.io/docs/) pages for supported devices (e.g. Sonoff devices with Tasmota firmware).

 Here I use the OBI2 WLAN switch from a local DIY store.
 The WLAN settings and the Tasmota address have to be changed in the code.
 On the Tasmota device you have to configure the corresponding WLAN settings.